-Older Californians are growing in number, at 15% of the state’s population in 2017.
-The number of Californians 65 years of age and older increased 2% from the prior year.
+Older Californians are growing in number, at 14% of the state’s population in 2018.
+Further, the number of Californians 65 years of age and older increased 3% in 2018 alone.
 Four-out-of-five Baby Boomers are homeowners today and will remain so in retirement, though most will sell and downsize, purchasing a replacement home of equal or lesser price.
 Many are expected to relocate from the suburbs to more convenient city-living.

 |CA Population Aged 65+